-* Note: now, that you have installed these buttons, your blog visitors will be able to subscribe to your blog and receive your posts in their feed readers.
+Note: Now that you have installed these buttons, your blog visitors will be able to subscribe to your blog and receive your posts in their feed readers.

-Good to Go
+You're Good to Go

 If you've followed these instructions, you should be good to go.
 Once you get onto it, finding your feed isn't that difficult.
 Now reward yourself with something nice for finally mastering this.